lizTheDeveloper/react-audio-visualization/README.md

  export default App;
 ```
- You can delete some lines and leave it looking like this, or just paste the following code over it.
+We can simplify and leave it looking like this to get started.

  ```
  import React, { Component } from 'react';